iysatp/nltp-rules/Season 19 Rules.md

 ## Article VI - Cheating
 ##### *Section I - Cheating*
 * (a) Cheating is strictly prohibited.
 * (b) Any player caught cheating will be dealt with on a case-by-case basis as determined by the NLTP Commissioners.
-The more severe the cheating, the more severe the punishment.
+The more severe the offense, the more severe the punishment.
 NLTP Commissioners may also take any other actions (whether related to cheating or not) which they feel are for the good of the league.
   * (1) Certain scripts are prohibited on any production server and are illegal in both public, private, and league matches.
 If a player uses a prohibited script on a production server, their name will be forwarded to the NLTP Commissioners to determine a punishment determined on a case-by-case basis.
   * (2) Responsibility lies solely with the player to stay informed of any prohibited scripts on production servers.
 * (d) Cheating includes, but is not limited to: smurfing within the league, zoom-out scripts and non-playing teammates communicating with playing teammates.